ouspg/CompSec/README.md

 As described earlier, you can get up to 5 points in each week during the first five weeks.
 (Total 25 points)

+On sixth week, you may still get 5 points totally, but be acknowledged that lab 6 is more experimental bonus challenge which is quite different (and possibly lot more difficult!) than other labs.

-For last two weeks, there is still possibility earn total of 2  points from weekly lecture questionnaires (one (1) each), even if you have completed five labs already.
+For last week (week 7), there is still possibility earn 1 point from weekly lecture questionnaire (there is no lab on week 7).

 From final coursework, points can be obtained as following.
 There are four (4) different tiers for final coursework.